miladshiraniUCB/Emotion-Detection-in-Speech/README.md

 # Results and Final Model.

-All the neural networks we introuced in the notebook [Modeling-CNN-and-Transfer-Learning.ipynb](https://github.com/miladshiraniUCB/Emotion-Detection-in-Speech/blob/main/Notebook/Modeling-CNN-and-Transfer-Learning.ipynb) performed well with the test accuracies around 99%
+All the neural networks we introduced in the notebook [Modeling-CNN-and-Transfer-Learning.ipynb](https://github.com/miladshiraniUCB/Emotion-Detection-in-Speech/blob/main/Notebook/Modeling-CNN-and-Transfer-Learning.ipynb) performed well with the test accuracies around 99%
 (the transfer learning model [`EfficientNetB7`](https://www.tensorflow.org/api_docs/python/tf/keras/applications/efficientnet/EfficientNetB7) has the lowest test accuracy which is about 0.95% after 35 epochs).
-However, we will choose the first neural network model as the final model of this work since this model has the simplest structure and its train and test losses converged after 3 epochs.
+However, we will choose the first neural network model as the final model of this work since this model has the simplest structure and its train and test losses converged after only 2 epochs.
 The summary of this model is shown below

 ![](./final-model.png)